All Episodes

 The gators versus the snakes for top of the food chain.

-Park biologist Skip Snow said he's documented 156 Python captures in the last two years.
+Park biologist Skip Snow said he's documented 156 python captures in the last two years.

 It also goes to show you that there isn't always room for dessert.

-Here is uh Frank in Uba City, California.
+Here is Frank in Yuba City, California.

 Welcome to the program.